Claude Code Alternatives

 1. Download Cursor and import VS Code settings on first launch.

-2. Configure preferred model (Claude Sonnet 4.7 is the strong default at the time of writing).
+2. Configure preferred model (Claude Sonnet 4.7 is the strong default in May 2026).

-3. Try Cmd-K inline, Cmd-L chat, and Tab completion on a real task.
+3. Try Cmd-K inline, Cmd-L chat, and Tab completion on a real task for a week.

-Not for: Cursor is the wrong choice when your workflow is terminal-first or heavily agentic; Claude Code or Aider fit those better.
+Not for: Skip Cursor if your workflow is terminal-first or heavily agentic; Claude Code or Aider fit those better.

 Paid plans from $20.00/mo